mobilebarn/UNIFIED_COMMERCE/UNIFIED_COMMERCE_PROGRESS_SUMMARY.md

-# UNIFIED COMMERCE - PROGRESS SUMMARY
+# RETAIL OS - PROGRESS SUMMARY

 ## 📅 Date: September 6, 2025

 ## 🎯 Executive Summary

-We have successfully completed the core backend infrastructure of the Unified Commerce platform.
+We have successfully completed the core backend infrastructure of Retail OS.
 All 8 microservices are now properly connected to the GraphQL Federation Gateway, and both the admin panel and storefront are connected to use real GraphQL data instead of mock data.

 ## ✅ Major Accomplishments